xinaxu/AzureB2C_CustomEmailVerification/README.md

-# AzureB2C_CustomEmailVerification
+# Azure Active Directory B2C Custom Email Address Verification
 ## General Design
-**Prerequisites: Custom Javascript and Custom Policy**
+**Prerequisites: Javascript Access and Custom Policy**

+[Azure Active Directory B2C](https://azure.microsoft.com/en-us/services/active-directory-b2c/) offers identity management solution to customers.
+In some of its built-in user flows such as password reset or user sign up, the email address needs to be verified through its built-in email verification system.
+This document provides a guidance of how to use your own email verification system to completely customize email verification experience.

+Note that the code in this document is for illustration only.
+It needs to be hardened against a set of threats such as DDOS, replay attack, request tempering, etc. If you chose to use Azure Function, you may put those API service behind an API manager such as Azure API Manager.
+That will easily give you throttling and authentication capabilities.

-To use custom email provider, you’ll have to set up your own email verification service.
-You can use Azure function as a start, use a cosmosDB or azure table as a storage for the passcode, and any third-party email service to send emails.
+First of all, you’ll have to set up your own Email Verifier, let's call it Contoso Email Verifier.
+You can use Azure function as a start, use Azure table as a storage for the passcode, and any third-party email service to send emails.
+In this example, we use (SendGrid)[https://sendgrid.com/] as a third-party email service.

-At the client-side, you can use custom Javascript to control the whole email verification experience:
+At the client-side, you can use your own Javascript to control the whole email verification experience:
-1. After the user has provided an email address, the client needs to call the verification service to send out the code via email.
+1. After the user has provided an email address, the client needs to call Contoso Email Verifier to send out the code via email.
-2. After the user has provided the code, the client needs to call the service to verify the code.
-Since Azure AD B2C needs to know if this email has been verified, the service also needs to return a verification token so later, the token can be verified with the your service from B2C.
+2. After the user has provided the code, the client needs to call Contoso Email Verifier to verify the code.
+Since Azure AD B2C needs to know if this email has been verified, the service also needs to return a verification token.

-At the B2C side, when persisting the email address to the directory, verify the address with your service by validating the verification token.
+At the B2C-side, the token can be verified as a service to service call to Contoso Email verifier.
+The endpoint for this request needs to be configured to only allow traffic from B2C service.
+In this example, we use Function authentication in Azure Function and save the credential in B2C policy files.

 ### User Flow Chart
 ![alt text](/imgs/data_flow.png)

 ### UI Design
-1. On self-asserted page, a custom Javascript needs to be used to control email verification experience.
+1. On the page to verify email address, a custom Javascript needs to be used to control email verification experience.
-2. There should be a verification token claim in the self asserted technical profile.
+2. There should be a verification token claim in the B2C [self-asserted technical profile](https://docs.microsoft.com/en-us/azure/active-directory-b2c/self-asserted-technical-profile).
 The textbox for the claim should be hidden from the user.
 After verifying the code, this value should be filled.
 3. Use original B2C Javascript to submit the form.
-This will also submit the verification token in the hidden textbox.
+This will also submit the verification token in the hidden textbox to allow B2C policies to verify the token using a [validation technical profile](https://docs.microsoft.com/en-us/azure/active-directory-b2c/validation-technical-profile) to call Contoso Email Verifier.

 ### User Flow
-1. Self-Asserted page
+1. Self-Asserted page where the user enters email address
   1. Enter Email address and click "Send a code"
-  2. Custom javascript sends ajax request to your email verification service
+  2. Custom javascript sends ajax request to Contoso Email Verifier SendEmailVerification endpoint
-    1. Request
+    1. What's in the Request
       1. Email address
       2. CorrelationId (you can get this from UserJourneyContextProvider)
-    2. Response
+    2. What's in the Response
       1. Verification token
   3. Javascript update the UI based on the ajax response
   4. Enter the code and click "Verify"
-  5. Custom javascript sends ajax request to your email verification service
+  5. Custom javascript sends ajax request to Contoso Email Verifier VerifyCode endpoint
-    1. Request
+    1. What's in the Request
       1. Email address
       2. CorrelationId
       3. Verification token
       4. Code
-    2. Response
+    2. What's in the Response
       1. Verification token
   6. Use custom Javascript to fill the hidden textbox with verification token
   7. Click submit
 2. Submit the form to Azure AD B2C
-  1. Use validation technical profile to invoke a restful call to your verification service to verify the token
+  1. Use validation technical profile to invoke a restful call to Contoso Email Verifier ValidateEmailVerification endpoint to verify the token.
+This is a service to service call.
-    1. Request
+    1. What's in the Request
       1. CorrelationId
       2. Email address
       3. Verification token